 How nudist resorts are reopening

-Florida—which is home to 29 registered nudist resorts and clubs, the most in the U.S. and more than twice as many as California—is gradually starting to reopen a tourism industry that has already taken a huge hit this year.
+The (clothed) cruise line industry has been hit hard during the pandemic, but Florida—which is home to 29 registered nudist resorts and clubs, the most in the U.S. and more than twice as many as California—is gradually starting to reopen a tourism industry that has already taken a huge hit this year.
+So did Hedonism II in Jamaica in July.

 “Nobody knows yet how much money the resorts will lose this year because of stay-at-home orders and quarantines,” Erich Schuttauf, executive director of the American Association for Nude Recreation, told the Washington Post.